-- Think about a project which interests you, some ideas are given below. - By the end of week 1 you should have a project outline which consists of a i) topic, ii) goals, and iii) work plan.
-This doesn't need to be fancy, just a few sentences and a good idea.
-Please consult me (by email, after class, office hours, or any other time) about your proposal. - Over the final week plan to work roughly an hour each day on your project. - During class on Thursday and Friday of the final week give a 5 minute presentation on what you have done.
+- Think about a project which interests you, some ideas are given below. - By Monday 7/9 you should have a project outline which consists of a i) topic, ii) goals, and iii) work plan.
+This doesn't need to be fancy, just a few sentences and a good idea. - You can submit a project outline before Monday.
+You are especially encouraged to do this if you project is more involved (for example, a computer programming project). - Please consult me (by email, after class, office hours, or any other time) about your proposal. - Over the final week plan to work roughly an hour each day on your project. - During Friday's class of the final week give a 5-10 minute presentation on what you have done.
 Please do not put a lot of effort into preparing the presentation it is meant to be an opportunity to share what you have learned and hopefully spur some questions and discussion.